mschuchard/jenkins-devops-libs/docs/Puppet.md

 - pipeline-utility-steps plugin

 ### puppet.code_deploy {}
 Deploys code and data with the Puppet Enterprise Code Manager.
-If wait is set to `true`, errors returned by Code Manager will be returned and the pipeline will fatally error.
+If wait is set to `true`, errors returned by Code Manager will be returned and cause the pipeline to fatally error.

 ```groovy
 puppet.code_deploy {